 Population and Demography

-The total population of Vietnam is now accounting for about 97.94 million (not including 4 million Vietnamese living abroad) with average age of 32.9 years old, presenting 1.25% of the world’s population; Vietnam is ranked at 15th in the world, 8th in Asia and 3rd in Southeast Asia in term of population size.
-It is also the country with the highest population density in the region with 315 people/km2.
-Total life expectancy (for both genders) in Vietnam is 75.5 years old.
-The population is composed of 54 ethnic groups, of which the Viet (Kinh) accounts for abound 86% and lives in the deltas and coastal areas.
+The total population of Vietnam is now accounting for about 98,945,400 persons on 27 June 2022 (not including about 5,3 million Vietnamese living and working in 130 countries and territories) with average age of 33.3 years old, presenting 1.24% of the world’s population; Vietnam is ranked at 15th in the world, 8th in Asia and 3rd in Southeast Asia in term of population size.
+It is also the country with the highest population density in the region with 319 people/km2 with 37.1% of the population living in urban areas.
+Total life expectancy (for both genders) in Vietnam is 75.6 years old.
+The population is composed of 54 ethnic groups, of which the Viet (Kinh) accounts for aboud 85.4% and lives in the deltas and coastal areas.

-Distribution of population is uneven, with rural population accounting for about 65.6% of the total.
+Distribution of population is uneven, with rural population accounting for about 62.9% of the total.
 Also, the population is not evenly distributed within the regions, Red River and Mekong River Deltas, for instance, accounting for 17.5% of the total land area but are home to over 41.39% of the total population whereas the Central highlands and Northern mountainous areas which account for over 48% of the total land area but have only about 20.14% of the total population.
-As for urban areas, Hanoi and HCMC, for instance, are the two largest population-density cities, with about 8.3 million and above 9.8 million, respectively.
+As for urban areas, Hanoi and HCMC, for instance, are the two largest population-density cities, with above 8.5 million and about 10 million, respectively (However, the actual number of people living there may be more due to the number of people coming to work from other localities but not yet registered for temporary or permanent residence in the area; for example, the actual population of Ho Chi Minh City is nearly 14 million people).

 The average population growth rate now is about 10.95% per year which is among the highest rate in the region.
 Population growth rates are also different and vary sharply from region to region.
 Normally, the mountainous and rural areas have a much higher growth rate as compared with that in the urban areas, particularly in Hanoi and other principal cities.